R3 Zoning District Update

 Concurrently with these updates to the R3 zoning district, the City Council has directed the Housing Department to prepare a Displacement Response Strategy, including a local ordinance that would require the replacement of rent-stabilized units with affordable units in new development, an acquisition/preservation program for existing apartments at risk of demolition, opportunity to purchase, and other initiatives.

-The City Council willnot make any final decisions at the March 25, 2025 meeting.
-After the Councilprovides direction to staff, the project team will begin working on detailed development standards and conduct environmental review consistent with the California Environmental Quality Act.
-The R3 Zoning District Update is expected to be complete in late 2025 or early 2026.
+After the Council provides direction to staff, the project team will begin working on detailed development standards and conduct environmental review consistent with the California Environmental Quality Act.
+The R3 Zoning District Update is expected to be complete in early 2026.

 For more information, see this February 3, 2025 Presentation and Q&A (Video and Slides) about the project.